William Livingstone Watson: Other activities

 Watson was also a Justice of the Peace and a member of the Perthshire County Council.
 He was a devout Free Church Christian and a strict Sabbatarian, banning non-religious books and children's toys on Sundays.
 He worked with other temperance campaigners for the introduction of the Gothenburg System for controlling the consumption of alcoholic spirits.

 Personal life

 Watson married Elizabeth Lindsay Seton, the daughter of George Seton, a genealogist and historian, in 1878, but his wife suffered from ill health after 1881, and their son R. W. Seton-Watson, the political activist and historian, later recalled that he had never seen his mother walking or standing.
 The household was run by Watson's sister Jeanie and then by a cousin, Mary Lorimer.

+Watson died in Ayton, Perthshire, Scotland in May 1903.